-Interest rate benchmark (IBOR) reform - phase 2, amendments to TFRS 9, TFRS 7, TFRS 16 and TFRS 4, and accounting guidance for insurance business provide relief measures addressing issues that might affect financial reporting during the reform, including the effects of changes to contractual cash flows or hedging relationship arising from the replacement of one benchmark with an alternative benchmark.

-Key relief measures of the phase 2 amendments are as follows:

-- When changing the basis for determining contractual cash flows for financial assets and financial liabilities (including lease liabilities), changes that are necessary as a direct result of the IBOR reform and which are considered economically equivalent, will not result in an immediate gain or loss in the income statement.
-The Branch applying the temporary exemption from TFRS 9 by using the Accounting Guidance for insurance business are also required to apply the same practical expedient.
-TFRS 16 has also been amended to require lessees to use a similar practical expedient when accounting for lease modifications that change the basis for determining future lease payments as a result of the IBOR reform. - Hedge accounting relief measures allows most hedge relationships that are directly affected by the IBOR reform to continue.
+- b) New and amended financial reporting standards that are effective for accounting year beginning on or after 1 January 2022 and have significant impacts to the Branch. - Interest rate benchmark (IBOR) reform phase 2, amendments to TFRS 9, TFRS 7, TFRS 4, and accounting guidance, financial instruments and disclosures for insurance business provide relief measures addressing issues that might affect financial reporting during the reform, including the effects of changes to contractual cash flows or hedging relationship arising from the replacement of one benchmark with an alternative benchmark. - Key relief measures of the phase 2 amendments are as follows: - When changing the basis for determining contractual cash flows for financial assets and financial liabilities, changes that are necessary as a direct result of the IBOR reform and which are considered economically equivalent, will not result in an immediate gain or loss in the income statement.
+The Branch applying the temporary exemption from TFRS 9 by using the Accounting Guidance for insurance business is also required to apply the same practical expedient. - Hedge accounting relief measures allow most TFRS 9 hedge relationships that are directly affected by the IBOR reform to continue.
 However, additional ineffectiveness might need to be recorded.